SenkiAlphonse/Vulpes-velox/README.md

 > - GOOGLE_CLIENT_ID=583881474030-15c3u6bjad65scfinp29etvp74te5gl5.apps.googleusercontent.com
 > - GOOGLE_CLIENT_SECRET=bLIhdXZ2INK1cG9ieO58W9ku

+Environment variables in _.env_ file

 ### Technologies and traits of project
 - Java SpringBoot
 - Oauth2, have to add google email to users table to authorize or to make admin.
 Excluded /order endpoints.
 - Responsive css for mobile.
 - Audit using hibernate Envers
-- Validation and alerts for /storage/add and /order
+- Validation and saved entity alerts for /storage/add and /order
   - Empty fields
   - Products with same name
   - Other than 8 digit product numbers
   - 0 or less quantities
-  - Assigning to products that don't exist etc
-  Aren't allowed, handled on backend and frontend as well.
+  - Assigning to products that don't exist etc aren't allowed, handled on backend and frontend as well.
+- Dropdown filter
 - Mysql
 - Flyway
-- Heroku, postgres
+- Heroku, postgresql
 - AWS
 - Html fragments
-- ItemController tests with 8/10 pitest mutation coverage, 19/19 line coverage
+- ItemController tests with 8/10 pitest mutation and 19/19 line coverage
 - Product abstract parent entity to substitute multiple queries
 - Pageable users table
 - Custom exceptions